invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

     After successful installation, you can delete the `InvokeAI-Installer` directory.

-7. Windows users should now double-click on the file WinLongPathsEnabled.reg and accept the dialog box that asks you if you wish to modify your registry.
+7. **Windows only** Please double-click on the file WinLongPathsEnabled.reg and accept the dialog box that asks you if you wish to modify your registry.
 This activates long filename support on your system and will prevent mysterious errors during installation.